 Corian is the original solid-surface countertop material made by DuPont.
-Composed of about 33% binding resins and 66% minerals, Corian is not as "rock-like" as quartz/engineered stone counters, but visually it can pass as stone--from a distance--and is more solid and less hollow-feeling than laminate.
+Composed of about 33 percent binding resins and 66 percent minerals, Corian is not as "rock-like" as quartz or engineered stone counters, but it can visually pass as stone–from a distance–and is more solid and less hollow-feeling than laminate.

 Fully Fabricated and Installed Estimates